 Fresno is one of the most attractive larger cities for people who are young, single, educated, and upwardly-mobile career starters.
 This makes it a good place to live for young singles in their 20s and 30s and who have undergraduate or graduate degrees and are starting their professional careers.
 Although Fresno is a large city, this demographic is significant enough that young professionals will find many others like themselves here, with really good opportunities for friendships, recreation, romance, and more.

-The citizens of Fresno are slightly better educated than the national average of 21.84% for all cities and towns, with 24.45% of adults in Fresno having a bachelor's degree or advanced degree.
+The education level of Fresno citizens is a little higher than the average for US cities and towns: 24.45% of adults in Fresno have at least a bachelor's degree.

 Fresno is an extremely ethnically-diverse city.
 The people who call Fresno home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Fresno, accounting for 50.46% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Fresno residents report their race to be White, followed by Asian.
 Important ancestries of people in Fresno include German, Irish, English, Italian, and Armenian.